 An autoencoder neural network is an Unsupervised Machine learning algorithm that applies backpropagation, setting the target values to be equal to the inputs.
 Autoencoders are used to reduce the size of our inputs into a smaller representation.
 If anyone needs the original data, they can reconstruct it from the compressed data.

-Similar machine learning algorithm i.e., PCA (Principal Component Analysis) which does the same task also co-exists.
+We have a similar machine learning algorithm ie. PCA (principal component analysis) which does the same task.

 Autoencoders: Its Emergence

 Autoencoders are preferred over PCA because: